nashville-software-school/bangazon-inc/book-2-platform-api/chapters/HOW_TO_START.md

 ### Create API Project and Solution

+1. Clone down the boilerplate files.
+Remember where you cloned them.
 1. Launch Visual Studio
 1. File > New > Project...
 1. Select **.NET Core** on the left menu.
 1. Select **ASP.NET Core Web Application** from the list of options that appears.
-1. Check `Create Git repository`
 1. In the name field, type `BangazonAPI`, then click Next.
-1. Uncheck `Configure for HTTPS`
+1. Select the directory where you cloned down the boilerplate files.
+Your goal here is to create the API inside the boilerplate directory.
 1. Choose **API** from the current list of options, then click Ok.

 ### Update appsettings

 Replace what's in your `appsettings.json` file with this.
+Make sure that the actual name of your database and the name in this file match.

 ```json
 {